Lightning-AI/litdata/README.md

 ## Reduce your memory footprint

-When processing large files like compressed [parquet files](https://en.wikipedia.org/wiki/Apache_Parquet), use the python yield keyword to process and store one item at the time, reducing the memory footprint of the entire program.
+When processing large files like compressed [parquet files](https://en.wikipedia.org/wiki/Apache_Parquet), use the Python yield keyword to process and store one item at the time, reducing the memory footprint of the entire program.

 ```python
 from pathlib import Path